miketevelev/miketevelev/README.md

 I am a "beginner" engineer.
 I started studying IT 2 years ago.

-- 🌱 Currently learning: Java
+- 🌱 Currently learning: Rust
-- ✨ Already know: Intermediate Python and little C
+- ✨ Already know: Intermediate Java & Python and little C & C++
-- 🔭 Want to study: C++
+- 🔭 Want to study: Haskel

 🤔 I'm thinking of starting a blog about what I've learned and what I'd like to share.
 That's all for now.